Implants that dissolve inside patients' bodies have entered mass production

-Biodegradable implants do not need to be surgically removed - previously this technology was only imported
+Biodegradable implants do not need to be surgically removed - previously, this technology was only imported

-Mass production of unique medical implants has begun in Togliatti.
-These implants do not require surgical removal, as they dissolve independently in the patient's body without the need for a repeat operation.
-The first Russian mass production of bioresorbable products made from a special magnesium alloy under the MgSorb brand has been launched at the site of the Togliatti State University Technopark.
+Mass production of unique medical implants has begun in Tolyatti that do not need to be surgically removed — they dissolve on their own inside the patient's body without the need for a repeat operation.
+Russia's first serial production of bioresorbable products made from a special magnesium alloy under the MgSorb brand has been launched at the Technopark of Tolyatti State University.

 Biodegradable MgSorb screws